andreatosk/IoT_Labs/README.md

   "value":"some endpoint"
 }
 ```
--Available descriptions are the last fields of topics (following)
+-Available descriptions are the last fields of the topics (following)

 #MQTT topics:
 ```